cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 4. If value of `username` match value of `owner` in secret, the password of application database will be changed to the value of `password` in secret.

+!!!
+Important
+    Configuration for application `database`, `owner` and `secret`is not allowed if replica mode is enabled in new cluster.
+All application database default configuration will also be skipped for **replica cluster**.

 ### Bootstrap from a live cluster (`pg_basebackup`)

 The `pg_basebackup` bootstrap mode lets you create a new cluster (*target*) as